gi0baro/emmett-haml/README.md

 ## License

-Emmett-Haml is released under BSD license.
+Emmett-HAML is released under BSD license.
 Check the LICENSE file for more details.